 - Flavor direction: Peppery sauces and spice-heavy fillings are common across many regions; sweet fried snacks often show up alongside or near tea sales.

-If you’re standing in front of multiple stalls, you can also decide based on what kind of hunger you have.
+If you are standing in front of several stalls, you can also choose based on how hungry you are.
 Light hunger?
-Choose something small and fried or a pastry with a drink.
-Proper hunger?
-Look for grilled meat or a maize-and-sauce option that feels closer to a meal.
+Go for something small and fried or a pastry with a drink.
+Real hunger?
+Look for grilled meat or a maize-and-sauce option that feels closer to a full meal.

 Street food is meant to be flexible, not ceremonial.
-Your best pick is usually the one that matches your timing and appetite—because the vendor is already cooking for the next customer, and that’s part of the rhythm.
+The best choice is usually the one that fits your timing and appetite, and that rhythm is part of the experience.

 Closing thoughts